dpareasy/Assignment2/README.md

 ================================
 Parisi Davide Leo 4329668

-This assignment requires the development of a software architecture, in c++ language, using ROS operating system, to constraints drive a robot around a particular environment.
-The software relies on type message sensor_msgs/LaserScan for computing the distances of the robot from the wall and on type message geometry_msgs/Twist for setting robot velocity around the circuit.
+This assignment requires the development of a software architecture, in c++ language, using ROS operating system to constraints drive a robot around a particular environment.
+The software relies on type message sensor_msgs/LaserScan to computing the distances of the robot from the wall and on type message geometry_msgs/Twist for setting robot velocity around the circuit.
 The architecture should rely on:

 * A node for the control of the robot